hpc-carpentry/hpc-carpentry.github.io/pages/workshops.md

 permalink: /workshops/
 ---

-The Carpentries develop and teach in-person, interactive, hands-on, two-day workshops for learning core data science skills.
+The Carpentries develop and teach in-person, interactive, hands-on, two-day workshops for learning core data science and coding skills.
 Carpentries workshops are taught by volunteer [Instructors](https://carpentries.org/instructors/), [trained in pedagogy](http://carpentries.github.io/instructor-training/), who focus on creating a motivating and engaging environment for learners.
 All our lessons are open source, hosted on
 <a href="https://github.com/">GitHub</a>, and collaboratively developed by our volunteer community.